khoih-prog/Ethernet_Manager/README.md

 ```

 Whenever the above-mentioned compiler error issue is fixed with the new Arduino SAMD release, you don't need to copy the `Arduino.h` file anymore.

+#### For core version v1.8.10+

+Supposing the Arduino SAMD version is 1.8.10.
+Now only one file must be copied into the directory:

+- `~/.arduino15/packages/arduino/hardware/samd/1.8.10/platform.txt`

+Whenever a new version is installed, remember to copy this files into the new version directory.
+For example, new version is x.yy.zz

+This file must be copied into the directory:

+- `~/.arduino15/packages/arduino/hardware/samd/x.yy.zz/platform.txt`

  5. ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.4) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.4).